This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 If you love mind-blowing views of endless green hills and majestic mountains tumbling into a choppy coastline, then you’re going to love the Basque Country in Spain.

 Made up of small cozy towns and old castles, mixed with a few beaches, visiting the Basque region of Spain offers the perfect combination of history, culture, and relaxation.
 It’s one of the most underrated destinations in Europe!

-Located in the North of Spain, at the border of France, this “comunidad autónoma” is a very special part of the country that significantly differs from the rest of it.
+Located in Northern Spain, at the border with France, this autonomous community is a very special part of the country that significantly differs from the rest of it.

-If you love Nordic landscapes and crave to see another side of Spain, you should definitely choose Basque Spain, at least for a 3-day trip during your stay in the country of tapas and siesta.
+If you love Nordic landscapes and crave to see another side of Spain, you will love the Basque Country in Spain, at least for a 3-day trip.

-The best way to spend your time in the Basque country would be to mix a little bit of the touristic places and dedicate the rest of the time to discovering some hidden spots of this region.
+The best way to spend your time in the Basque country would be to mix a little bit of the touristy places with some local culture, and dedicate the rest of the time to discovering some hidden spots of this region.

 Dedicating at least one day to visiting Bilbao is compulsory if you want to get the maximum from your journey to Biscay.

 In case you are going to spend just one day in Bilbao, it is better to visit the top spots, as they are really worth it, and dedicate most of the time to just walking around and enjoying the city’s vibes.